hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Statistical physics

 A minority of texts in introductory statistical physics cover fluid flow and transport phenomena; these include Huang (1987, Ch.
 5), McQuarrie (2000, Ch.
 7), and Reichl (2016, Ch.
 8-9) for example.
+Huang (1987), Reichl (2016), and Feynman (1998) also cover superfluids.
 It could be argued that the study of fluid mechanics naturally belongs with the study of thermodynamics and statistical physics:  Alessandro Bettini (2016) has done exactly that in the second of his four-volume *A Course in Classical Physics*.

 ### Nonlinear dynamics